cross-language-cpp/djinni-generator/docs/developer-guide.md

 !!! attention

-    The resulting binary still requires Java to able to run!
+    The resulting binary still requires Java to be able to run!
 [Details on how the self-executing jar works](https://github.com/sbt/sbt-assembly#prepending-a-launch-script).

 ## Project Structure